DynProInc/Conversational-Query-Engine/FRESH_INSTALLATION_GUIDE.md

 # Fresh Installation Guide for Conversational Query Engine

-This guide provides detailed step-by-step instructions for setting up the Conversational Query Engine on a fresh machine (Windows, Linux, or macOS).
+This guide provides detailed step-by-step instructions for setting up the Conversational Query Engine on a fresh machine (Windows, Linux, or macOS) using Docker containers.

 ## Prerequisites